KOTORCommunityPatches/K1_Community_Patch/Tier Organization.md

 * Canderous would repeat dialogue if you kept him waiting after speaking to him in the Lower City cantina (reported by DarthParametric)
 * Vandar repeated dialogue if you spoke to him again before investigating the ruins (reported by DarthParametric)
 * Vandar’s dialogue was locked out after the player completed Dantooine
+* Created a new orange skinned appearance for Twi'lek males from the unused texture variant for the male Twi'lek body

 ## Visual Improvements
 Sometimes the game assets aren't great.
 These changes correct problems with them, and may require modder-created assets.
 But the changes are minimal; they just make the game look how it ought to look.